PROJECT BACKGROUND

 Next Steps

 The Landmark Society has completed the National Register nominations for the (1) Mt.
 Hope – Highland Historic District update and expansion, (2) Ellwanger & Barry – Highland Park Historic District, and (3) Highland Park Terrace Historic District.
-The nominations have been submitted to the NY SHPO for review and are scheduled to go before the State Review Board for approval at their December 2023 meeting.
+The nomination have been listed in the State and National Registers of Historic Places.
 In coordination with HPNA, the Landmark Society hosted a public meeting to share information on the National Register nominations and State and Federal tax credit program that property owners may now be eligible for.
 Watch the meeting, along with the project kick-off meeting, below.

 Project Public Kick-Off Meeting: